awaisabir/EmojiPassword/README.md

 What is ahead?
   - Collapsing the frontend, and using a dedicated framework like Angular 2 to encapsulate the views into components and have the logic in services instead of everything jumbled together.

+You can test the current state of this app here: [Emoji-PasswordTest](https://emojipassword.herokuapp.com/)

 Created by: [@awaisabir](https://github.com/awaisabir) and [@TheoJA](https://github.com/TheoJA).